Q. What does your class, Site Selection and Contract Negotiation, teach students?

 Q. What surprised you about the industry when you first started?

-When you really dive into the nucleus of setting up an event and discover all of the details and the strategies that are behind it, it starts to unravel into “Wow, I had no idea that this much work and detail goes into it.”
+When you really dive into the nucleus of setting up an event and discover all of the details and strategies that are behind it, you realize “Wow, I had no idea that this much work and detail goes into it.”

 Q. As someone who has been in the industry for many years, what advice do you give to students?